xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 **rep_time**

-- repeated calculation times for perturbation applied on the target HSP matrix (*See Principles for details*)
+- repeated calculation times for perturbation applied on the target HSP matrix
 - default = 50
 - positive integer

 **std**

-- standard deviation of the gaussian random variable applied for perturbation (*See Principles for details*)
+- standard deviation of the gaussian random variable applied for perturbation
 - default = 0.1

 **tol_pred**

 - tolerance of error
-- can be regarded as concentration deviated from the target (*See Principles for details*)
+- can be regarded as concentration deviated from the target
 - Calculated concentration deviate more than this value will be filtered.

 **red_tol**